-to initial impressions, the NRC figures actually mirror the IPCC 5th Assessment Report figures - NRC's projection of 36 inches and IPCC's high end estimate of 39 inches are extremely close and both represent consensus estimates of likely sea level rise for 2100.
-At the same time, state guidance documents presented the upper and lower bounds in that report to bracket the adaptation challenge but omitted the likely figures from NRC, which the CCSF Sea Level Rise Committee believes are very useful33.
+Overall, the mid-level "projection" figures represent the most likely SLR effects expected, while the "ranges" are considered by scientists to be possible, but unlikely.
+In this understanding, and contrary to initial impressions, the NRC figures actually mirror the IPCC 5th Assessment Report figures - NRC's projection of 36 inches and IPCC's high end estimate of 39 inches are extremely close and both represent consensus estimates of likely sea level rise for 2100.
+At the same time, state guidance documents presented the upper and lower bounds in that report to bracket the adaptation challenge but omitted the likely figures from NRC, which the CCSF Sea Level Rise Committee believes are very useful.
 A summary of all these sources - and estimates for SLR recommended by the Committee for use in planning by the City and County of San Francisco, is shown in Figure 4.